About Us

 We participate in solving problems facing our community by mobilizing resources for collective action.
 Our leadership gives direction to the community in the pursuit of optimizing our community’s well-being.

 On October 29, 1925 a joint meeting of the Kiwanis and Rotary clubs along with the “business men of Rochester” was held in the Arthur Hotel.
 According to the minutes, the meeting was called “for the purpose of crystallizing sentiment in favor of a Community Chest for Rochester and to form [the] organization.”
+Mr. Gilbert Utz recommended a plan for organizing a Community Chest in Rochester.
+J. A. Melone’s motion to form a Community Chest carried and an executive board was unanimously elected.

 The first “Financial drive” raised $26,740.00 and was led by Henry Brock.
 And so it would go, better years, worse years, depression years, prohibition years, war years.
 Decades of committee meetings, fund-raising, committee meetings, receiving requests for funds, committee meetings, distributing those funds, and committee meetings.
 Volunteers, a few paid staff, time, effort, and the steady generosity of a community all working together to support people in need.